Robert Continetti

-Dissociation dynamics of transient species, three-body reaction dynamics, novel mass-spectrometric methods
+Dissociation dynamics of transient species, three-body reaction dynamics, aerosol and ice grain chemistry, and novel mass-spectrometric methods

 Contact Information